 AI is a weapon.
 It’s extraordinarily powerful.
 But a weapon pointed at the wrong target just destroys the wrong thing faster.

-The 10x advantage isn’t in coding speed — it’s in validation speed.
+The 10x advantage isn’t in coding speed, it’s in validation speed.
 You can now run five validation experiments in the time it used to take to build one product.
 You can talk to 20 potential customers, analyze the interviews, build a landing page, run ad tests, and synthesize all the signal in a week.
 That’s what 10x productivity looks like when it’s aimed correctly.

 The builder who validates first and uses AI to build second will run circles around the builder who vibe-codes every idea that crosses their mind.
 The former is making deliberate bets with evidence.
 The latter is a fast-moving ship with no compass.

 Six products and zero customers is not an indictment of AI tools.
 It’s a reminder that technology amplifies whatever process you have.
 If your process skips validation, AI will help you skip it faster, at larger scale, with higher-quality output that still goes nowhere.
+And for what it’s worth, AI isn’t ending the software industry — it’s just ruthlessly exposing which part of the process was never the bottleneck to begin with.

-Next time you get excited about an idea: before you open your IDE, ask yourself — have I talked to 5 people who have this problem?
+Next time you get excited about an idea: before you open your IDE, ask yourself, have I talked to 5 people who have this problem?
 Would they pay $X for a solution?
 If you can’t answer yes to both, your first task is not to build.
 Your first task is to find out.